i-shubham-tech/Interview-Ready-Question/5-NODE-JS-Based.md

 ## 🔟 What is a Buffer?
 - A Buffer is a temporary memory area used to store raw binary data.
 - Mainly used when working with streams or processing data from files or network.
+- using Buffer.from we can create buffer of string
+- using Buffer.toString() convert bufffer in string

 ## 1️⃣1️⃣ Difference between Buffer and Stream
 - **Buffer:** Stores entire data in memory; suitable for small, fixed data sizes.